-Pat Delany enters his first season as head coach of the Skyforce.
-He was introduced as the 16th head coach in franchise history on August 14 after spending the past 11 seasons in various roles within the HEAT organization.
+Phil Weber enters his first season as head coach of the Skyforce.
+He was introduced as the 17th head coach in franchise history on September 23 after serving as a consultant for the HEAT since 2012..

 Octavio De La Grana

-Octavio De La Grana enters his first season as an assistant coach of the Skyforce.
+Octavio De La Grana, an assistant coach with the Skyforce last season, enters his first season as player development coach/director of minor league operations.
 He joined the Miami HEAT organization before the 2006-07 season and served as player development coach/advance scout for the HEAT the past five seasons.

 Prior to joining the HEAT, De La Grana had a combined 18 years of head coaching experience at the high school level, including two stints at Florida Christian High School, where he led his team to the Class 2A State Championship in 1996, a season in which he garnered Coach of the Year honors.
 He also spent eight years as head coach of Westminster Christian High Schoolís basketball team.
 In 2005, he recorded his 400th high school coaching victory.
 During his tenure at Florida Christian, De La Grana also spent time as the schoolís Athletic Director (1990-95) and faculty Department Chair for Physical Education.
 De La Grana also established Coach Dís Basketball Camp in 1996, which is still held every summer in Miami for area youth.